-5.4 Discarding a Material
+5.4.
+Determination if a Material is a Waste

-The key term of the waste definition in the WFD is "discard".
+The key term of the waste definition in the WFD19 is "discard".
 This term is used in three alternatives: (1) the holder discards or (2) intends or (3) is required to discard.
 In the following the "holder" will be referred to as the point of origin.
 The concept of discarding a material requires a consideration of the circumstances at the point of origin where the material is generated.